 The example above draws her in and makes her want to learn more about you.
 Plus, it’s loaded with attraction information between the lines as well.

-For dating sites like OkCupid and POF where the profiles are typically longer, this formula creates a winner every time:
+For dating sites like Match and POF where the profiles are typically longer, this 4-paragraph formula creates a winner every time:

-For everything you need to know about writing profiles for dating sites and apps, check out our Ultimate Guide To Online Dating.
+For everything you need to know about writing profiles for dating sites and apps, check out these examples for guys!

 Remember the goal is to meet her in real life, and if what you presented online doesn’t match what’s sitting across from her at the table, your date probably won’t end on a high note.